 Change in accounting method.
-To change its method of accounting used to report taxable income (for income as a whole or for any material item) the association must file Form 3115, Application for Change in Accounting Method.
+To change its method of accounting used to report taxable income (for income as a whole or for the treatment of any material item) the association generally must file Form 3115, Application for Change in Accounting Method.
 For more information, see Form 3115 and Pub.
 538, Accounting Periods and Methods.